GijsGroote/thesis/readme.md

 ## thesis presentation

-An you can find the latest PDF presentation in [thesis presentation](https://github.com/GijsGroote/thesis/blob/main/thesis-presentation/presentation.pdf).
+An you can find the latest PDF presentation in the [thesis presentation](https://github.com/GijsGroote/thesis/blob/main/thesis-presentation/presentation.pdf).

 Or compile the PDF presentation yourself: